-The process constraints for partial operation described in the following are only activated if in the input file there is a value set in the column ratio-min for an input commodity in the process-commodity sheet for the process in question.
-Values for output commodities in the ratio_min column do not have any effect.
+The process constraints for partial operation described in the following are only activated if in the input file there is a value set in the column ratio-min for an input commodity or for an output commodity in the process-commodity sheet for the process in question.

-The partial load feature can only be used for processes that are never meant to be shut down and are always operating only between a given part load state and full load.
 It is important to understand that this partial load formulation can only work if its accompanied by a non-zero value for the minimum partial load fraction \underline{P}{uvp} .